signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 **Use Subtopology Clock** – When enabled, the Frequency will be the same as the Subtopology clock.
 When disabled, the Frequency must be set in MHz.

 **Frequency** – This refers to the speed at which a processor can execute instructions.
 By default, the value displayed here follows the value set in the Subtopology folder.
-This field will be available if 'Latency Clock Sync' is disabled.
+This field will be available if 'Use Subtopology Clock' is disabled.

 .. image:: images/target-security.png
   :alt: target-security